israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 In **named function declaration** we have to know that there are few things to get cleared as these concept will help you understand a lot more in the future.

+1. Function declaration must have names
+That's mean in this method, you can't basically create anomymous functions, they're need to have an identifier.

 **_Code Examples_**

 >```